bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Bernstein_Sergi/">Sergei Bernstein</a>

 ### 1881
-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Richardson_Archibald/">Archibald Richardson</a>
+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Richardson_Archibald/">Archibald Read Richardson</a>

-<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Woodard/">Raymond Woodard Brink</a>
+: Graduated from Imperial College London and then taught at the college.
+He was badly wounded in World War I. He became Professor of Mathematics at Swansea.
+His main interests were in algebra.

+<a href="https://mathshistory.st-andrews.ac.uk/Biographies/Woodard/">Dudley Weldon Woodard</a>
-: An American mathematician who studied at Kansas State University, Harvard and Paris.
-He taught at the University of Minnesota though he spent a year in Edinburgh in 1919.
-He worked on the convergence of series.
+: An American mathematician and educator who was the second African-American to earn a PhD in Mathematics.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cunningham/">Ebenezer Cunningham</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Ross/">Marcel Grossmann</a>
+: A Swiss mathematician and a friend and collaborator of Einstein.

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Snedecor/">George Waddel Snedecor</a>